 ACCT 490 — Independent Study in Accounting (3)

 Advanced projects in a specialized area of Accounting under the supervision of a faculty member in the Accounting Department.
 Senior status required.
-Open to juniors only with permission of the Department Chairperson.
+Open to juniors and seniors only with permission of the Department Chairperson.

 ACCT 498 — Topics (3)